Public Communication (B.A.)

 Accrediting Council on Education in Journalism and Mass Communications (Accredited)

-This major allows students flexibility to tailor a program based on strategic communication through the disciplines of public relations, advertising, and related fields.
+This major allows students flexibility to tailor a program based on strategic communication through the disciplines of public relations, advertising, social media, and related fields.
 It meets the needs of students preparing for a career in which research, strategic planning, implementation of creative tactics, and evaluation are central, whether to advance an organization, promote a product, or advocate a cause.
 Compare this major with communication studies, journalism, and media production.
 See communication.buffalostate.edu.

 Students in public communication prepare for careers in public relations and advertising, as well as fundraising, organizational communication, research, lobbying, marketing communication, and other fields that require a liberal arts education enhanced with communication expertise.